Quintuplin/capstone-mirror/README.md

-# Fusion Fork: A Bold New World
+# v2; no compromises needed edition

 ## TO RUN THE ENTIRE THING IN DOCKER
 1. docker build -t=webapp .